likvid-bank/likvid-cloudfoundation/kit/foundation/docs/template/docs/README.md

 ## Your way to the cloud

-The cloud is generally available to all applications that meet a minimum of regulatory copmliance requirements.
+The cloud is generally available to all applications that meet a minimum of regulatory compliance requirements.
 In order to support compliance while at the same time enabling fast iteration and development of new applications, the cloud onboarding process works as follow